-Pesque de quinoa is a simple and nutritious dish found in the Andes, especially around Lake Titicaca.
-This dish uses quinoa, slowly cooked with milk and cheese.
-It is often served for breakfast or as a side dish.
-Its texture is reminiscent of a thick porridge or purée.
-Shepherds sometimes carry it in a thermos during their days at high altitudes.
-It is an ancient recipe, passed down orally in the Quechua and Aymara communities.
-It relies on basic ingredients that are accessible and easy to store.
-The taste is mild, slightly milky, with the slight bitterness typical of quinoa.
-Nothing added, nothing superfluous.
-It is a dish designed to nourish and fill the body.
+Quinoa pesque is a simple and nourishing dish found in the Andes, especially around Lake Titicaca.
+It uses quinoa, slowly cooked with milk and cheese.
+Often served for breakfast or as a side dish, its texture is reminiscent of a thick porridge or purée.
+Shepherds sometimes carry it in thermoses during their days at high altitudes.
+This is an ancient recipe, passed down orally in the Quechua and Aymara communities.
+It relies on basic, readily available, and easy-to-store ingredients.
+The taste is mild, slightly milky, with the subtle bitterness typical of quinoa.
+Nothing is added, nothing is superfluous.
+It's a dish designed to nourish and sustain you.

 Ingredients